Uit Language in Thought and Action,

 his wildest dreams.

-The connection between the two-valued orientation and combat is clearly
+The connection between the two-valued orientation and combat

-Education, too, was made to serve the purposes of war and to create a warlike
+happened to dislike.
+Education, too, was made to serve the purposes of war and

 There is no such thing as knowledge for its own sake.
 Science

-soldierly training of our minds for service to the nation.
+can only be the soldierly training of our minds for service to the

+of the intellect.
 Heil Adolf Hitter and his eternal Reich!

 - Rector of Jena University

-The task of universities is not to teach objective science, but the militant,
+The task of universities is not to teach objective science, but the

-the warlike, the heroic.
+militant, the warlike, the heroic.

 - Dr. Drieck, headmaster of the Mannheim public schools